SolTuripe/Calculator/README.md

 # Calculator 🖩

-A project like this is the best way to improve your web development skills.
+This project is to improve web development skills.

+You can play with the calculator here: https://solturipe.github.io/Calculator/

 ## Technologies: